-This 30-credit Master of Arts degree is composed of 7 Required Core Courses and 3 Elective Courses.
+This 30-credit Master of Arts degree is composed of 5 Required Core Courses, 1 Customizable Core Course, and 4 Elective Courses.
 Within the Required Core Courses is the culminating experience of a Capstone Seminar.

 Core Courses - Required

-• Enroll in "NGO Management Capstone Seminar" during your final semester.
+• Enroll in "Nonprofit Management Capstone Seminar" during your final semester.

-The goal of this course is to convey the history, size and impact of the nonprofit and philanthropic sector while providing the fundamentals of nonprofit management and the founding of a nonprofit organization.
-Successful nonprofits today must have strong management systems in place in order to assure quality programs for service and impact.
-These systems include management of finances, strategic planning, human resources, information technology, marketing, performance measures and other aspects of operations.
-The course will help the student understand the current thinking regarding "best practices" in managing and improving nonprofit organizations and appreciate the interplay of environmental and organizational factors that influence managerial decision-making.
-Throughout the course, there will be a comparative perspective that looks at the scope and status of nongovernmental organizations in other countries and the influences on those organizations by their own governments, foreign aid and international philanthropy.
-Elective course for the Certificate in Nonprofit Management.
+The goal of this course is to convey the history, size and impact of the nonprofit sector while providing the fundamentals of nonprofit formation and management.
+In the United States, nonprofits are intertwined with our country's legal and tax systems, delivery of basic human services, and social, educational, health, environmental, equity issues and far more.
+Today, successful nonprofits require strong management systems, including management of finances, human resources, information technology, marketing, performance measures and other operational needs.
+The course will help the student understand the current thinking on best practices in managing and improving nonprofit organizations and appreciate the interplay of environmental and organizational factors that influence managerial decision-making.
+This course uses a simulation pedagogy that engages students in actively conceptualizing and building fictional nonprofit organizations.
+This is a core course for the nonprofit management program.

 This course focuses on organizational leadership strategies and the role of ethics within nonprofit and nongovernmental work specifically.
 A wide scope of ethical issues relevant to nonprofit and nongovernmental work will be reviewed, analyzed and discussed.
 NPOs/NGOs operate under specific ethical guidelines in order to ensure accountability to the public and their many stakeholders.
 This course will focus on ethical behavior within organizations and explore instances of when prominent NGO leaders and organizations have been situated to face ethical dilemmas.
 The course will cover a wide scope of management models, techniques, and organizational values and goals.
 It will also review the impact that various leadership styles have had on organizations through the study of case studies and what has amounted to optimal leadership effectiveness.
 In addition to learning strategies to lead high performance organizations ethically.
 This course will combine theory, practical applications, and technical skills that will strengthen their ability to be strong leaders.
 Core course for the MA in NGO Management.